Land of Oz: Inspiration

-Baum's creation of the Emerald City may have been inspired by the White City of the World Columbian Exposition, which he visited frequently.
-Its quick building, in less than a year, may have been an element in the quick construction of the Emerald City in the first book.
+Literary scholar Michael Riley posited that Baum's creation of the Emerald City may have been inspired by the White City of the World Columbian Exposition, which he visited frequently.
+Riley drew parallels between the White City's construction, which took less than a year, with the quick construction of the Emerald City in the first book.

 Schematically, Oz is much like the United States, with the Emerald City taking the place of Chicago: to the East, mixed forest and farmland; to the West, treeless plains and fields of wheat; to the South, warmth and lush growth, and red earth.

 Ruth Plumly Thompson took a different direction with her Oz books, introducing European elements such as the title character of The Yellow Knight of Oz, a knight straight out of Arthurian Legend.

-Per the Littlefield Thesis the Wonderful Wizard of Oz is an allegory on the Election of 1896.
-Under this thesis, the diagonal design of the land of Oz in the engravings for the Oz books is meant to symbolize Willaim Jennings Bryan's Cross of Gold.
+Historian Henry Littlefield proposed that The Wonderful Wizard of Oz is an allegory on the Election of 1896.
+Under this interpretation, the diagonal design of the land of Oz in the engravings for the Oz books is meant to symbolize William Jennings Bryan's Cross of Gold.

+Inhabitants

+Gillikins

+The Gillikins are a race of people that live in Gillikin Country.
+They mostly wear purple and have purple in their landscapes.

+Quadlings

+The Quadlings are a race of people that live in Quadling Country.
+They mostly wear red and have red in their landscapes.

+Munchkins

+The Munchkins are a race of short people that live in Munchkin Country.
+They mostly wear blue and have blue in their landscapes.

+Winkies

+The Winkies are a race of people that live in Winkie Country.
+They mostly wear yellow and have yellow in their landscapes.